-3.3.4 Credit ratings do not reflect all risks
+3.2.1 Credit ratings do not reflect all risks

-The Issuer currently has an S&P issuer rating of BBB+ (stable).
+As of the date of this Base Prospectus, the Issuer has an S&P issuer credit rating of BBB+ (stable).
 The Issuer's SCBs from Capital Centre A have an S&P programme rating of A (stable).
 The Issuer's SMBs from the Institute in General have an S&P programme rating of A (stable).
 The rating of any Senior Secured Bonds issued by the Institute in General is expected to reflect the Issuer's issuer rating.

-S&P has a stable outlook for the Issuer's credit rating.
+S&P has as of the date of this Base Prospectus a stable outlook for the Issuer's credit rating.
 S&P's outlook assesses the potential direction of an issuer's long-term credit rating over the intermediate term, but an outlook is not necessarily predictive of a rating change or future rating action by S&P. S&P states that a future negative rating action can stem from, e.g. the Issuer's increased risk appetite due to a significant deterioration in the shipping industry or a marked worsening of funding and liquidity metrics.
 These ratings may not reflect the potential impact of all risk related to the structure, market, additional factors discussed in this section and other factors that may affect the value of the Bonds or the financial standing of the Issuer.

-A rating is not a recommendation to buy, sell or hold securities, and any credit rating agency may at any time revise, suspend or withdraw a rating assigned by it if, in the judgement of the credit rating agency, the credit quality of the Bonds or the Issuer, as the case may be, has declined or is questioned.
+A rating is not a recommendation to buy, sell or hold securities, and S&P may at any time revise, suspend or withdraw a rating assigned by it if, in the judgement of S&P, the credit quality of the Bonds or the Issuer, as the case may be, has declined or is questioned.

-The credit rating agencies may also, at any time, change the methodology/principles applied to the rating of the Issuer and the Bonds, and this may result in material changes to previously assigned ratings.
+S&P may, at any time, change the methodology/principles applied to the rating of the Issuer and the Bonds, and this may result in material changes to previously assigned ratings.
 Such action may result in increased costs of capital, and may have a negative effect on the Issuer's activities, financial position, results and reputation.
-This could ultimately cause the Issuer to become unable to pay interest, principal or other amounts on or in connection with any Bonds.
+This could ultimately cause the Issuer to become unable to pay interest, principal or other amounts due on or in connection with any Bonds.